Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 Other OTC instruments, such as inflation swaps and FX swaps, are not yet supported.

+### What about flexible instruments?

+Eurex clears also flexible contracts on futures and options (with non-standard expiry, strike or exercise style).
+If you have them in your real portfolio then cPME will calculate margin.
+Hypothetical flexible contracts are not supported, cPME can price only existing contracts.

 ### Is it possible to calculate margin as of historical date?

 Yes, see "Business date and time" section in [API definition](https://app.swaggerhub.com/apis-docs/dbgservice/cPME/1.0).
 The historical data are available from March 18 2019.